Local regularity for the space-homogeneous Landau equation with very soft potentials: Introduction

 \subsection{Main steps in the proofs of Theorems A and B}

 Both the proofs of Theorems A and B are based on the De Giorgi method \cite{DeG,CV-survey} adapted to parabolic equations, and on the scale invariance properties of the Landau equation.
 In this section, we only consider the Coulomb case $\gamma=-3$, which is the most interesting on physical grounds, and (probably) also the most difficult mathematically.
+Note that for other values of $\gamma $, the definitions and arguments below should be modified since the rescaled solution $f_\eps$ scales differently.

 If $f\equiv f(t,v)$ is a solution of the Landau-Coulomb equation \eqref{e:landauNC}, and if $(t_0,v_0)\in(0,+\infty)\times\R^3$, then

 is also a solution of \eqref{e:landauNC} for all $\lambda,\mu>0$.
 We shall apply De Giorgi iterations to